ken-okabe/vanfs/README.md

 ---

-**1:1 bindings is absolutely true within the scope of the basic features for composing UIs, but not true for its state management.**
+**1:1 bindings is absolutely true within the scope of the basic features for composing UIs, but not a case for its state management.**

 ## VanJS is a framework that embraces Reactive Programming